jglandorf/keyer/readme.md

 <img src="images/touchKeyerSchSnippet.png" alt="touch key schematic" height="50%" >

 The PCB has footprint provisions to use either surface-mount or through-hole components.
 Note that a couple members of our local amateur radio club could not get the original schematic to work on a breadboard.
 The following two modifications were found to work on the PCB:
 (1)  change the 2N7000 MOSFET to an SI2300 (note that the latter is suface-mount).
-The are surely other non-2N7000 devices that are through-hole that will work.
+There are surely other non-2N7000 devices that are through-hole that will work.
 The SI2300's gate drive voltage is about 1.5V lower than the 2N7000's.
 (2)  add a 2M- to 4M-ohm pull-down resistor to each MOSFET's gate.
 These can be placed on top of C11 and C12 (surface-mount), _or_ use the through-hole pad at C1, C2.
 This change was needed to prevent continuous false triggers.
 Pull-down resistors mounted on top of C11, C12:
 <img src="images/02_touchKeyer_QMXPlus.jpg" alt="touch key schematic" height="50%" >